bbauska/LFS171x/README.md

 **[`^        back to top        ^`](#table-of-contents)**

 <h4>Hyperledger Community</h4>
-The development of the Hyperledger projects is led by a diverse group of technical, open source contributors.
+The development of the Hyperledger projects is led by a diverse group of technical, open-source contributors.

-We are always looking for help to build an open source ecosystem of business blockchain technologies.
+We are always looking for help to build an open-source ecosystem of business blockchain technologies.
 If you are interested in contributing to and learning from the community, we welcome you to [join the Hyperledger effort](https://www.hyperledger.org/participate).

 <h4>Joining the Hyperledger Community</h4>
 You too can join the Hyperledger Community: